華文

 LeCun's SAI programme attacks a different myth: that the right goal is one general intelligence good at everything.

 Its case is mathematical before it is political.
-The No Free Lunch theorem says no single algorithm dominates every class of problem.
+The No Free Lunch theorem — a formal result in machine learning — says no single algorithm dominates every class of problem.
 Multi-task systems suffer negative transfer when tasks compete for the same representational capacity.
 Even models that look general often hide specialisation internally, routing different tasks to different subsystems.

 The slogan version is memorable because it is correct: the AI that folds our proteins should not be the AI that folds our laundry.

 For Civic AI, the implication is direct.
-A Kami should not be a mini-sovereign mind roaming across domains.
+A Kami — knowledge artefact management intelligence; the word came first, the initials caught up — should not be a mini-sovereign mind roaming across domains.
 It should be a specialist: good at one class of community work, replaceable when its job changes, and unable to turn local success into universal mandate.

 SAI does not solve governance either.
 A specialist can still be deployed for bad ends.
 But it does remove one bad default: the assumption that safer or smarter AI requires one system to do everything.